MacOS Monterey overview

 However, it has lots of limitations.
 First, you cannot copy text from websites where copying is not allowed.
 This applies to other platforms that do not support LiveText such as YouTube and Zoom.
 Also, the LiveText feature is not able to copy text from scanned or protected PDF files.

 But luckily, there is an alternative to LiveText, the TextSniper app.
 TextSniper can select and extract text from any image or screenshot, copy text from scanned or protected PDF files, or even videos.
 TextSniper is a super-fast and easy-to-use app.
+It also runs on older operating systems such as Catalina and BigSur.

 Shared With You